myowinthein/hr-guidelines-for-startups/README.md

-# Interview
+# Recruitment

-### Adding Shortlist
+### Finding the Candidates
+- Ask recommended candidates from instructors, classes or company employees
 - Check the resumes and list the best potential candidates
-- Email each candidate to send their best sample projects and GitHub link
+- Email each candidate to send their best portfolios and GitHub link
 - Email candidates that pass the project review for interview arrangement

-### After Hired
-- Add birthday & work anniversary to reminder or company HR software
-- Create an employee report

 ### Interview Questions

+>> Focus on hiring a web developer

 ##### General
 - Why do u choose programming career?
-- What is ur career goals?
+- What are ur career goals?
-- How u approach new language or framework?
+- How do u approach new language or framework?
-- What do u think about FastForward?
+- What do u think about my company?
-- What's ur view on future of e-commerce in Myanmar?
-- What should be improved on traditional e-commerce systems?
-- Have plan to relocate overseas country in future?
+- Have a plan to relocate overseas country in the future?

 ##### Personality
 - Solo or team player?
-- Interested in client communications?
+- Interest in client communications?
 - Kind of management style u like?
 - Kind of company culture u like?
-- Favorite type of projects?
+- Favorite types of project?
 - What's ur view on QA?

 ##### Technical
 - Backend or frontend guy?
-- What are the biggest challenges of developing backend/frontend?
+- What are the biggest challenges of developing backend & frontend?
 - Good in web design?
 - Experience in CMS?
 - Experience in native or hybrid mobile development?
 - Experience with test automation tools?
 - Interested in system administrations?
 - Interested in database queries?
 - Least favorite part of programming?